Minnesota Museum of American Art: Collection

 The collection of more than 5,000 works showcases the unique voices of American artists from the 19th century to the present, including new voices, as well as masters from the 19th and 20th centuries.
 The collection includes the largest institutional collection of the works of Paul Manship and George Morrison; works by American masters Thomas Hart Benton, Joan Mitchell, Romare Bearden, Ed Ruscha, and Louise Nevelson; important works of craft and folk art; and work by emerging contemporary American artists with a specific emphasis on artists from Minnesota, including Wing Young Huie, Julie Buffalohead and Warren MacKenzie.

 Services

 The museum features rotating exhibitions on display in its gallery spaces, and during the pandemic it expanded its reach through street-facing Window Galleries and Skyway Installation.
-The M has a dedicated learning space, the Josephine Adele Ford Center for Creativity, which includes the Wide Open Studio, a space available for drop-in making activities.
+The MMAA has a dedicated learning space, the Josephine Adele Ford Center for Creativity, which includes the Wide Open Studio, a space available for drop-in making activities.
 Other services include Family Days, studio art classes, at-home activities, and lectures and conversations with artists.
-The museum also partners with artists, schools, libraries, and cultural organizations around the state to bring the M into Minnesota communities.
-Although its indoor galleries are currently closed, museum admission is typically free.
+The museum also partners with artists, schools, libraries, and cultural organizations around the state to bring the MMAA into Minnesota communities.
+Museum admission is typically free.